io-arc/io-arc/packages/yaml2json/README.md

 ### `remove(key: string): Observable<string>`

-Deletes the specified file from the output destination specified by constructor.
+Deletes the specified file from the output destination specified by a constructor.
-`key` is a file name only and no extension is required.
+`key` is a file name only and no extension is be required.

 #### example